aherbert/gdsc-smlm/docs/results_plugins.rst

      - The z position (in |micro|\ m).
 Only included if the results set contains non-zero z coordinates.

    * - Frame
      - The frame.
 This is not specified by the vbSPT format.

+   * - ID
+     - The track ID.
+This is not specified by the vbSPT format.

-It is added to the required XYZ data to allow localisations to be correctly identified and exported following analysis by vbSPT.
+Note: The Frame and ID are not specified by the vbSPT format.
+They are added to the required XYZ data to allow localisations to be identified using the key ``Frame:ID``, facilitating export of the vbSPT results with categories assigned to each result.
 It is ignored by vbSPT analysis which uses the first 2 or 3 columns only.

 The file uses Matlab's Mat5 binary format with the extension ``.mat``.
 The file has a single cell array named ``tracks`` of 1 row by `n` columns, where `n` is the number of tracks.
 It can be specified as the input within the ``vbSPT`` run input file using::